sodalabsab/cicdcourse/README.md

 4. **Fork the course Repository into your GitHub Account**
    - Go to [the course reporitory](https://github.com/sodalabsab/cicdcourse.git)
    - Select "Fork" to create your own disconnected version of the course code repository
+   - Marke sure to uncheck "Copy the main branch only" there is a branch in there we will use later
    - Name the repository "cicdcourse" click on "Create fork"

 5. **Download the repository localy**